szager-chromium/rr/FAQ.md

 * Will rr record automatically start recording forked processes?

 * How do you record / replay a multi process session?

+* Are there any plans to support BSD / MacOS?